HostGator vs Bluehost – Which Offers the Best Budget WordPress Hosting?

 - Bluehost — Shared Plus: From $5.95 a month (regular price $10.99 a month).

 - HostGator — WordPress Starter: From $5.95 a month (regular price $14.95 a month).

-Choosing to pay monthly means you’ll be charged the regular price while those who sign up for longer periods will receive a discount with both HostGator and Bluehost.
+Choosing to pay monthly means you’ll be charged the regular price, while if you sign up for longer periods you’ll receive a discount with both HostGator and Bluehost.

 About HostGator and Bluehost

-As mentioned earlier, Bluehost and HostGator are two of the most well-known web hosts in operation today and as of 2015 were both in the top 20 largest web hosting companies in the world.
+As mentioned earlier, Bluehost and HostGator are two of the most well-known web hosts in operation, and, as of 2015, were both in the top 20 largest web hosting companies in the world.
 Therefore, regardless of which one you choose, you’ll be hosting your website with a highly established company.

 In fact, both HostGator and Bluehost are now owned by the same company, Endurance International Group (EIG).
-Not only does EIG own and operate Bluehost and HostGator but they have also bought many other web hosting companies and as of 2015 reportedly had a grand total of an absolutely whopping 4.2 million users.
+Not only do EIG own and operate Bluehost and HostGator, but they’ve also bought many other web hosting companies, and, as of 2015, they reportedly had an absolutely whopping 4.2 million users.

-Before being acquired by EIG in 2010 (for an undisclosed sum), Bluehost was founded in 2003 in Utah, USA where its headquarters are still located.
-HostGator was founded in Florida, USA in 2002 although has since moved its headquarters to Texas, USA.
-HostGator was then acquired by EIG in 2012 for $225 million.
-Along with other EIG owned hosts, both companies suffered notable service outages in 2013, however, nothing on the same scale has been reported since.
+Bluehost was founded in 2003 in Utah, USA where its headquarters are still located.
+It was acquired by EIG in 2010 for an undisclosed sum.
+HostGator was founded in Florida, USA in 2002, although it’s since moved its headquarters to Texas, USA.
+HostGator was acquired by EIG in 2012 for $225 million.
+Along with other EIG-owned hosts, both companies suffered notable service outages in 2013 — however, nothing on the same scale has been reported since.

 Key Details of Bluehost and HostGator Plans: Compared